How Much Does Scalp Micropigmentation Cost?

-Tens of thousands have chosen scalp micropigmentation because it is the only permanent hair loss solution with GUARANTEED results, and the cost of SMP is far more affordable compared to other hair restoration methods.
+Tens of thousands have chosen scalp micropigmentation because it is the only permanent hair loss solution with IMMEDIATE results, and the cost of SMP is far more affordable compared to other hair restoration methods.

 Micropigmentation is a very intricate procedure.
 On average, there are over 100,000 follicles on the human head; this means our skilled practitioners—guided by cutting-edge technology—must carefully implant pigments by hand upwards of 1,250 times per square inch.
 The price to accomplish this feat at Hairline Ink generally falls between $1,800 to $3,200 for what we would consider our average client’s needs and desired look.
 The exact price of a scalp micropigmentation treatment, however, may be higher or lower depending on a number of factors.